Golden Dome (missile defense system)

-The Golden Dome is a proposed multi-layer missile defense system for the United States, intended to detect and destroy ballistic, hypersonic, and cruise missiles before they launch or during their flight.
-The system would employ a constellation of satellites equipped with sensors and space-based interceptors.
-The architecture has been viewed as similar to the Brilliant Pebbles concept of the 1980s.
-If implemented, the U.S. would maintain space weapons in orbit for the first time.
+The Golden Dome is a planned multi-layer missile defense system for the United States, intended to detect and destroy ballistic, hypersonic, and cruise missiles before they launch or during their flight.

-On January 27, 2025, President Donald Trump signed an executive order directing the United States Armed Forces to construct a far more extensive missile defense system than it previously maintained.
-Although the order and the name allude to Israel's short-range Iron Dome system, observers note that the Golden Dome vision is more like the Strategic Defense Initiative proposed by then-President Ronald Reagan in 1983.
+On January 27, 2025, President Donald Trump signed an executive order directing the secretary of defense to submit a plan for the Iron Dome for America system, which was later renamed Golden Dome.
+It extends former programs such as Prompt Global Strike, the Proliferated Warfighter Space Architecture, and the Strategic Defense Initiative.
+The initial name alluded to Israel's short-range Iron Dome system, but the Golden Dome would encompass the entire Earth, more like the Strategic Defense Initiative proposed by President Ronald Reagan in 1983.